All journey times are approximate and subject to variation.

 Active things to do in Ascot

-Set on 240 acres of parkland, Coworth Park offers a variety of sports just a stone’s throw from your suite.
+Set on 240 acres of parkland, Coworth Park offers a variety of sports just a moment away from your suite.
 From a scenic run through the grounds and a morning game of tennis or croquet, to mountain biking, clay pigeon shooting, fishing and yoga, there’s plenty to match the preferences of active travellers.
 Ask your concierge for full options and to book classes and sessions.

 Before leaving Coworth Park, drop into the Coworth Park Equestrian Centre.

 Experience the thrill of horse riding at the first-class Coworth Park Equestrian Centre.
 Beginners can book private or group lessons while experienced riders can enjoy treks through the parkland.
 There’s also a dressage arena and show jumping course for experts and a pony club for younger riders.

 Next, take a 25-minute taxi drive to Bray Lake Watersports.